Deals that work for any season

 Peak season and weekends are the toughest times to find flights, rooms, and deals.
 If you’re going at the same time as everyone else, then there will be less availability, and you’ll pay higher prices.

-Some peak travel times are winter, March break or any time that kids are out of school.
+Some peak travel times are summer, December, March break or any time that kids are out of school.

 Everything is easier and cheaper if you’re willing to leave and come back on a weekday.
 For the most part, Tuesdays and Wednesdays are best for availability and pricing (but not always depending on your location and the time of year).